 After incubation and washing, It's analized the chip with a machine capable of recognizing fluorescence in all positions.
 Those that contain the hybridized sample DNA fragment will be those that have fluorescence while those that have not hybridized, the fragment will have been removed and with it the fluorescence.

 With this, the Global Screening Array ends, obtaining all the raw data that Eurofins will send us for analysis in ADNTRO.
-The only thing left is that explore your own DNA in its ADNTRO personal space.
+The only thing left is that explore your own DNA in your ADNTRO personal space.